blackslashcreative/html-starter-doc/README.md

 If you need help with your HTML project, you can email me here: [help@blacksla.sh](mailto:help@blacksla.sh)

 ### License
-MIT License
-- The MIT license gives users express permission to reuse code for any purpose.
+The MIT license gives users express permission to reuse code for any purpose.